 We conducted our replications using a unified data collection strategy, running all studies in the same data collection.
 This method afforded several benefits.
 The unified design showed that the failure to support some studies (Studies 2 and 4) is likely not due to an inattentive or unique sample, given that with the very same participants we were able to successfully replicate findings for other studies (Studies 1a and 1b).
 In addition, the unified design showed that the same participants who expected a positive association between knowing a person and liking did not exhibit such a relationship.
 Yet the unified design also introduced the possibility of order effects.
 We anticipated this in advance, and pre-registered tests for order effects, yet found no indication for differences in effect sizes or order effects.
 Therefore, we do not believe that the unified design is the reason for our unsuccessful replication of the less is more effect.

 Our sample was of US college students recruited online, in aim of remaining close to the samples used in the original studies (students from Yale and MIT).
 We acknowledge the possibility that effects may be different in other samples, such as that effects would be more consistent with the target’s findings if run with student samples from the same universities.
 However, we consider this unlikely, and - if true - it would cast doubt on the generalizability and importance of the phenomenon.
-It is also possible that these both the original and the replication effects would vary if studied in non-student samples or with samples outside of the US.
+It is also possible that both the original and the replication effects would vary if studied in non-student samples or with samples outside of the US.
 Future research may thus explore whether perceptions of knowledge and (dis)similarity in impression formation vary by sample and/or culture.

 Additionally, we did not pursue a direct replication of Norton et al. (2007)’s Studies 3 and 5.
 These studies tested the effects of familiarity and similarity on liking using online dating platform users (Study 3) and in real-world dating contexts (Study 5).
 It is possible that our findings, conducted online and using imagined scenarios, would be different if tested in real-world contexts (Reis et al., 2011).
 Future research could thus extend our current replication efforts by conducting a replication in real-world settings, though we believe that our failed replications of well-controlled and less-noisy lab experiments make an investment in pursuing such a study risky.